seakers/3dchess/README.md

 ## Directory structure
 ```
 ├───.temp (To be determined, temporary folder with old files)
-├───docs (sphinx and other documentation)
+├───docs (sphinx and other project-related documentation)
 ├───scenarios (folder with the input and results files for simulations)
 ├───tests (unit tests)
 └───chess3d (folder with main source code)